Thursday - 20 - February

 Monday - 18 - February

-PLEASE NOTE: ADC 2019 Canberra is sold out.
+PLEASE NOTE: ADC 2019 Canberra was held in February 2019.
 Registrations are no longer being taken for the event.

 PRE CONFERENCE TOUR – SOLD OUT!!

 ADC offers delegates an opportunity to visit farms in the region surrounding Canberra in Central NSW with a chance to tour dairy related businesses and farms enhancing your ADC exposure and networking.
 In 2019, ADC takes delegates on a revealing tour to Australia’s biggest single-site dairy farm at Moxey with farm tour, discussions and dinner on site.
 Overnight at Cowra.

 Tuesday - 19 - February

 Delegates will head to Colin Thompson (2018 ADC presenter) farm at Cowra where he will share his story on-site navigating dairy herd through drought with the use of free stall barns for young stock.
 Lunch before heading back to Canberra by 4.30pm.

 A welcome session for members of the Young Dairy Network and anyone else attending their first Australian Dairy Conference.
 The who’s who of dairy introducing you to everything you need to know for your ADC experience.
 An informal chance to get to know some faces, gain some tips and find out the low down of how things roll at ADC.

 Delegate meet and greet at the official ADC Welcome Function sponsored by Fonterra at Hotel Realm.
 A relaxed and social introduction to ADC proceedings before two full days of plenary sessions.

 Always a cracking first session to get your brain into gear.
 At the 2018 Australian Dairy Conference, then keynote speaker Lino A. Saputo Jnr. challenged the Australian dairy industry to be bold in its leadership.
 To understand what this means we have identified outstanding Australians each of whom have embraced the challenge of bold leadership.